shannonpeng/shannonpeng.com/app/content/projects/dystopian-tsa-scan.md

 While the scan responds to arm movement, its content is still fixed — it would ID everyone as me.
 But what if it didn't?
 What if it could dynamically display any user's biographical data, hobbies and interests, and psychological profile?
 Would that even be possible?

-From a technological standpoint, it's totally feasible.
+From a technological standpoint, it totally is.
 Access to our Facebook data alone (our profiles, reacts, check-ins, groups, and liked pages) could potentially unlock all of the above information.
 During the 2016 presidential election, [Cambridge Analytica](https://www.vox.com/science-and-health/2018/3/23/17152564/cambridge-analytica-psychographic-microtargeting-what) infamously psychologically profiled American voters based on their online activity.
-If I took the scan in that direction, the very existence of such a project would speak volumes about how little control we have over our data and privacy in this tech-driven world.
+If I took the scan in this direction, the very existence of such a project would speak volumes about how little control we have over our data and privacy in this tech-driven world.

 Given the growing level of government surveillance, it's also not too hard to imagine a future in which even airport security procedures would tap into the wealth of data surrounding our digital identities.